 It’s hard to imagine a more quintessentially English experience than sitting down mid-afternoon to indulge in a plate of delicious sandwiches, scones and cakes, accompanied by a refreshing pot of tea.

 The ritual of taking daily afternoon tea began in the 1840s amongst the British aristocracy, who introduced it as a small meal to stave off hunger before supper, which was at the time typically served around 8pm.
-The practice of pausing one’s activities for it soon caught on, and became a fashionable social event for refined ladies to enjoy with distinguished friends.
-It became so popular, in fact, that as the example above shows, it inspired a number of artists to depiction.
+The practice of pausing one’s activities to consume afternoon tea soon caught on, and afternoon tea became a fashionable social event for refined ladies to enjoy with their distinguished friends.

 While sadly no longer a routine part of our daily lives, the custom of taking afternoon tea endures to this day.
-City hotels and restaurants offer the chance to rest and unwind with one during a weekend shopping trip.
-Alternatively, for a special occasion, with family and friends, one can also sometimes be found in a luxurious country house hotel.
-So keep an eye out!
+City hotels and restaurants offer the chance to rest and unwind with afternoon tea served on the finest china during a weekend shopping trip, or how about a celebratory afternoon tea with family and friends in a luxurious country house hotel for a special birthday or anniversary?